lfoswald/lfoswald.github.io/_pages/teaching.md

 * Program: BSc Psychology, University of Kassel, Germany
 * Teaching assistant to Dr. Isabel Lindner

+I reviewed the lecture materials and hold tutorials on how to derive estimates by hand (conceptually) and in R (applied).

+Topics covered: Analyses of Variance, Repeated Measures, (Semi)Partial Correlation, Multiple Regression, Analyses of Covariance, Non Parametrical Tests.

 ### Quantitative Methods I

 * Fall 2015
 * Teaching language: German
 * Program: BSc Psychology, University of Kassel, Germany
 * Teaching assistant to Dr. Isabel Lindner

+I reviewed the lecture materials and hold tutorials on how to derive estimates by hand (conceptually) and in R (applied).

+Topics covered: Scales and Variables, Measurement Theory, Descriptive Statistics, Logic of Statistical Tests and doing Inference, T-Tests, Correlation and Regression.